Have you ever paid full price for something, only to catch it on sale a week later?

 Tax Day: April is a bit of a lull in major events, but Tax Day has its own promotions for tax software and organization tools.

 Office Equipment: A lot of people start businesses once the new fiscal year starts.
-Look for great deals on office software, desks, and stationary, and even computers as stores try to get new business owners in the door.
+Look for great deals on office software, desks, stationery, and even computers as stores try to get new business owners in the door.

 Beauty Products: Any fashionistas will be quick to tell you April is also when the spring beauty product lines are released, meaning a lot of promotional sales and drop-down prices on old products.
 [NerdWallet]